schoetbi/TTrack/README.md

 ## Installation

+You can find prebuild binaries for linux and windows under [Releases](https://github.com/schoetbi/TTrack/releases).

-To install ttrack clone or download this repository and build it with ``go build``.
+But you can also build ttrack yourself from source.
+To do so clone or download this repository and build it with ``go build``.
 Then install it with ``go install``.

 ## How data is stored

-The data is stored in a SQLITE database.
+The data is stored in a [SQLITE](https://www.sqlite.org) database.
 The path of this file depends on the system you are using.

 - Windows: ``C:\users\<username>\ttrack\ttrack.db``
 - Linux: ``/home/<username>/ttrack/ttrack.db``
 - Mac: ``No idea if someone knows the path please let me know``

+## Some tips

+- Put ttrack in your path.
+This way you can access it easily from every command prompt
+- Under Windows you can execute ``ttrack end`` on system shutdown to finish all started tasks.